Prior99/hyrest/docs/tutorial-models.md

 export const world = createScope();
 export const createTodo = createScope();
+export const updateTodo = createScope().include(createScope);
 ```

-This defines two scopes: `world` and `createTodo`.
+This defines three scopes: `updateTodo`, `world` and `createTodo`.
+The scope `createTodo` is for creating a new todo.
+It will only contain `name` and `description`, as all other fields will be filled out by the controller.
 The world scope should be contain all properties readable by the world.
-The other scope is for creating a new todo.
-It will only contain `name` and `description`, as all other fields will be filled out by the controller.
+The `updateTodo` scope includes all properties known to the `createTodo` scope, but also allow updating the `checked` flag.

 ```
 import { Column, PrimaryGeneratedColumn, Entity, CreateDateColumn, UpdateDateColumn } from "typeorm";